 To convict a driver for leaving the scene of an accident, the prosecution must prove beyond a reasonable doubt that the defendant was the actual driver of the car.
 The defendant must realize that they had an accident that caused damages, injury or death and the defendant failed to provide aid to an injured party or information, such as their name, address, registration of vehicle and driver’s license information.

 If you are being criminally charged for leaving the scene of an accident, it is best to remain silent except for answering basic questions to law enforcement, to prevent self-incrimination.
 It is urgent that you contact a criminal law attorney right away.
-The Law Office of Frank P. Remsen, P.A. is a criminal defense law firm that is dedicated to providing high quality, personalized legal representation for their clients.
+The Remsen Family Law Firm is a criminal defense law firm that is dedicated to providing high quality, personalized legal representation for their clients.

 Some of the defenses for clients being charged with leaving the scene of an accident are;